folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 ### Removing Spectral lines from the fit:
 Remember, we essentially are making a common line that the spectral lines extend down from, so we must do our best to make sure they aren’t contributing to the fitting.
 This means we don’t want any of our fit points resting on spectral lines.
 Wherever we see fit point on spectral lines, we use the `exclude range` function to remove those line from being options to place fit points.
 For example, let’s remove this line at ~486 nm ($H \beta$).
-If your exclude region is too big, you can use `include range` to regions to bring back portions of the spectrum that you would like back.
-Now, there are a few other lines that we need to tackle at: 383, 397, 410, 434 ($H \gamma$) , 438, 646, 656($H \alpha$), 850, 860, 866, 875, 810, 901, and 905nm.

 ```{image} ../normplot_images/486_a.png
 :alt: 486_a